 TPS 0171 Advanced Costume Design.
 Exploration of the costume design process through completion of finished portfolio projects.
 Projects chosen specifically for/with each student and may include a musical, opera, film, or dance project.
 Students will produce colored renderings with fabric choices, research and organizational documentation, and will present their portfolio to a panel of faculty.
 All students learn about the process of costume designing film and television.
 Projects in collaboration with film students are possible.
 Prerequisite: TPS 126 Costume Design or consent.

-TPS 0172 Lighting Design II.
-Continuation of Lighting Design I. Further exploration of lighting technology and design aesthetics for more complex productions such as multi-set shows, musicals, and dance.
+TPS 0172 Advance Lighting Design.
+An advanced exploration of lighting technology and design aesthetics for more complex productions such as multi-set shows, musicals, and dance.
 Use of computer programs for planning and communicating design ideas.
 Lab fee.
+Prerequisites: TPS 0072 or consent.

 TPS 0178 Screenwriting II.
 (Cross-listed as FMS 33.)
 Study of screenwriting with an emphasis on story, structure, and character development.
 Analysis of films and produced screenplays.
 Weekly workshops emphasizing peer analysis and critique.
 Completion of the first act of a feature-length screenplay and an outline of Acts II and III.